Kin-Protocol/Kin-Protocol/README.md

 In order to cast a vote your Kin must be locked in the staking module and will be subject to slashing to rectify negative repercussions of governance votes.

 ## Incentives
-To incentivize voting it is likely that a proposal must be made via the staking module to provide staking emissions.
+To incentivize voting it is likely that a proposal must be made to provide staking emissions.
+Stakers would earn a percentage of protocol fees.
 This will likely come from a portion of the Kin reserves.
 This will give smaller holders the opportunity to earn additional kin while having no disincentive to participate in governance.

+## Slashing
+The additional incentive to participate if you are staking is that a stable system will keep you from losing Kin via slashing.
+If a governance vote is deemed a failure after its implementation and requires resources to rectify a portion of the staked kin can be slashed to rectify the damage caused by a failure.
+What would determine whether this was the case is that there would be

 ## Kin Reserves
 TBD